A Handy Glossary

 The song played as the bride walks down the aisle.
-Traditional favorites are The Wedding March and Pachabel’s Canon in D, though many brides choose songs that are special to them.
+Traditional favourites are The Wedding March and Pachabel’s Canon in D, though many brides choose songs that are special to them.
 The options are endless!

 Music that plays as you leave the ceremony.